We are on the road, to travel as far as we can into the lands of northern Greece.

 He is dozing, feet up on a chair, his cap on his lap.
-Slowly he catches sight of us walking past and he snaps to attention, grabbing his gun, then putting it the right way round, and stands up rigidly looking out towards Albania and any great threat beyond.
+Slowly he catches sight of us walking past and he snaps to attention, grabbing his gun, then putting it the right way round, he stands up rigidly looking out towards Albania and any great threat beyond.
 And, every so often, looking sheepishly at us from the corner of his eye.

 When we find the greatly advocated Bourazani, it’s with a disappointment.

 An area of woods and lands for hunting.
-The owner of the large restaurant there proudly shows off the heads on the wall of huge wild boar – the animal of the great signature dish they sit and dream on in the Epirus club – and a smell of death covers the place.
+The owner of the large restaurant there proudly shows off the heads on the wall of huge wild boar – the animal of the great signature dish they sit and dream on in the Epirus Club – and a smell of death covers the place.
 We quickly leave and head away into the country, further on north-eastwards.

 Floating birds of prey hover in the sky above us.
 The solid shadow of a powerfully winged bird envelopes the whole car and follows us, darkening the brightly light, deserted road, for miles.